Click Fraud Protection Environmental Fraud and the False Claims Act: A Guide for Whistleblowers

 Jan 03, 2023

 Regulatory bodies and government officials recognize this fact, which is why there have been specific laws put in place to prevent companies from taking advantage of the environment.
-However, just because those laws were enacted does not mean they are being adhered to 100% of the time.
+However, just because those laws were enacted does not mean corporations adhere to them as strictly as they should.

 The good news is that individuals who witness environmental fraud have legal recourse and protection for speaking up, thanks to the False Claims Act.
-There is even a financial incentive for individuals who follow through with reporting fraudulent activity.
-If you believe you have witnessed environmental fraud and you have more questions, learn everything you need to know about how to navigate your situation from one of our whistleblower attorneys.
+There is even a financial incentive for individuals who can report on fraudulent activity that negatively harms the environment.
+If you believe you have witnessed environmental fraud and you have more questions, learn everything you need to know about how to navigate your claim from one of our whistleblower attorneys.

 What is Environmental Fraud?

-Environmental fraud committed by government contractors and similar entities who receive government funding is often prosecuted under the False Claims Act.
+Environmental fraud committed by government contractors and similar entities who receive government funding can be prosecuted under the False Claims Act.
 Under this important act, whistleblowers who witness environmental wrongdoing can report the issue and pursue a qui tam claim on behalf of the government.
-Whistleblowers can also report environmental fraud under other federal and state environmental regulations, but the False Claims Act offers the most protection for whistleblowers.
+The federal False Claims Act offers the most protection for whistleblowers, but whistleblowers can also report environmental fraud under separate federal and state environmental regulations to possibly strengthen their claim.

 Common Types of Environmental Fraud